 C does have the right to obtain substantially all of the economic benefits from use of the truck over the contract period.
 Its goods will occupy substantially all of the capacity of the truck, thereby preventing other parties from obtaining economic benefits from use of the truck.

-IFRS 16 requires that the ‘right of use asset’ and the lease liability should initially be measured at the present value of the minimum lease payments.
+IFRS 16 requires that the lease liability should initially be measured at the present value of the lease payments that are not paid at the commencement date.
 The discount rate used to determine present value should be the rate of interest implicit in the lease.

 3.1 Recording the asset